romilly/start-apl/manuscript/Background.md

 This is an extract from a new Introductory book on APL.
-It features Dyalog's free implementation on the Raspberry Pi, but you can also use it if you are learning Dyalog APL on the
+It features Dyalog's free implementation on the Raspberry Pi, but you can also use it if you are learning Dyalog APL on Windows, OS/X or other Linux systems.

 I hope it will motivate you to take a look at this powerful language and help you to get started.